 As an example of using MCA, let us go step by step through the process of measuring the γ ray energy spectrum of Cs137.
-After setting up the NaI calorimeter, adjusting the PM Control, and making the appropriate connections between the MAC/LC INTERFACE and the NaI Spectroscopy Amplifier we are now ready to take data.
+After setting up the NaI calorimeter as shown in the photos in this write-up, adjusting the photomultiplier control, and making the appropriate connections between the INTERFACE box and the NaI Spectroscopy Amplifier we are now ready to take data.

 To start collecting data with MCA, click on the arrow button in the upper left corner of the display screen.
-Make sure that the Write Data to File switch is in the up position.
-MCA then begins to collect data, 100 events at a time (this number is set by the software).
+Make sure that the Write Data to File switch is in the down position.
+MCA then begins to collect data, 1000 events at a time (this number is set by the software and can be changed).
 The program will continue to take data until the user stops it.
-The box labeled "Total data points read" gives the total number of events recorded so far.
+The box labeled [Total data points read] gives the total number of events recorded so far.
 As this number increases, our histogram will (hopefully) form to indicate a few definite peaks in the energy spectrum.
 After collecting data for a few minutes, the histogram looks like this:

-In this example 41,076 events have been collected so far.
+In this example 62,299 events (pulses) have been collected so far.
 To stop counting events, we click on the stop sign in the upper left corner of the screen.
 Remember: If you want to write your data to a file, you need to click on the Write Data to File switch before clicking on the stop sign.

-Note: Each time MCA is started it re-initializes all variables to their default values, therefore the histogram starts off with zeros in all bins.
+Note: each time MCA is started it re-initializes all variables to their default values therefore the histogram starts off with zeros in all bins.
 The data from a previous run will be lost unless you saved the data to a file.